amarasovic/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a postdoc at the [AllenNLP team](https://allennlp.org) at the [Allen Institute of AI (AI2)](https://allenai.org/) and the [University of Washington](https://www.cs.washington.edu/) working with [Noah Smith](https://homes.cs.washington.edu/~nasmith/) and [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
-I am interested in models that provide readable and faithful explanations of their classification decisions—focusing for now on [visual commonsense reasoning](https://visualcommonsense.com/).
+At the moment I am working on models that provide readable explanations of their classification decisions—focusing for now on [visual commonsense reasoning](https://visualcommonsense.com/).
 For my PhD thesis, I have studied deep learning for NLP tasks with limited labeled data such as [fine-grained opinion analysis](https://www.aclweb.org/anthology/N18-1054/) and [anaphora resolution beyond entity anaphora](https://www.aclweb.org/anthology/D17-1021/).